syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 ### Text Box

 The **ITextBoxShape** interface represents a text box in a worksheet.
-Various properties like Horizontal and Vertical Alignment, Alternative Text, Text Rotation, and so on, are also supported.
+Various properties like Horizontal and Vertical Alignment, Alternative Text, Text Rotation, and so on are also supported.

 The following code example illustrates how to add and manipulate a text box control.